 Perhaps I was misled as I watched Hanna.
-I thought it would be an action/thriller about a teen assassin with pulsating music by The Chemical Brothers (it isn't often the composer is billed in the trailer as a selling point).
+I thought it would be an action/thriller about a teen assassin with pulsating music by The Chemical Brothers.
 Instead, Hanna is a vaguely artsy film that involves a girl trained to kill but is both innocent child and cold killer, an odd hybrid of Frankenstein and Kill Bill.

 I digress to point out just how bizarre the set-up was to me, let alone the curious lapses of logic.
 Here is this girl wandering around the desert, obviously not a native Morrocan, and both Sophie and Miles react as if there is nothing particularly out-of-the-ordinary in this sight.
 That is bad enough, but to think that neither Sebastian or Rachel don't think there's anything slightly weird in Hanna just wandering around the desert with no family and no real understanding of the world around them makes them downright stupid.
 There is a surprising, almost shocking lack of curiousity by the British family about Hanna herself that to my mind just didn't make any sense.

 As I've stated, there are many shots within Hanna that call attention to themselves, from the opening of her tracking down a caribou to the final confrontation between the Southern-accented Marissa and the Germanic Hanna.

 Side note: I wasn't too overwhelmed with all the accents floating about, but bless Australians Blanchett and Bana for how they handled them, so they get some credit.

 Seth Lochhead and David Farr's screenplay (from a story by Lochhead) had me thinking of another story.
 There was a story I once heard of a child who was targeted for death but who managed to escape, even if it did cost the child the parent's life, and taken to be watched over by a foster parent until they were ready to meet the one who wants said child dead.